thomasdye12/PlatformSSO/README.md

 Apple PlatormSSO

-this is just some code for Plaform SSO so people can work it out, works with This is jsut as i could not find anything this will hopefully help someone out there with getting this set up
+this is just some code for Plaform SSO so people can work it out, works with This is just as i could not find anything this will hopefully help someone out there with getting this set up